knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsXsollaApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PaymentsXsollaApi();
-            var request = new ModelXsollaPaymentRequest(); // ModelXsollaPaymentRequest | The payment request to be sent to XSolla (optional)
+            var request = new XsollaPaymentRequest(); // XsollaPaymentRequest | The payment request to be sent to XSolla (optional)

             try
             {